New England Patriots vs. Jacksonville Jaguars NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Jaguars stats and trends

-- Jacksonville has four wins against the spread in 15 games this year.
+- Jacksonville has four wins against the spread in 15 games this season.

-- Jacksonville is 3-5 against the spread and 1-7 overall when the team totals over 315.5 yards.
+- In games that Jacksonville picks up more than 315.5 yards, the team is 3-5 against the spread and 1-7 overall.

 - The Jaguars have 26 giveaways this season, while the Patriots have 27 takeaways.